Effective: January 1, 2020

 - To verify your educational background during the enrollment process

-- To determine your eligibility for financial aid, scholarships, and grants
+- To determine your eligibility for financial aid, scholarships, grants and other financing

 - To provide career services assistance